All pins donated by the municipality unless otherwise noted.

 The former Township was named after Richard Blanshard, a director of the Canada Company which was established to colonize parts of southwestern Ontario.
 He would later become first Governor of the Vancouver Island Colony.

-Blanshard and Hibbert: donated by Dan Cromp
+Donated by Dan Cromp